mathis2001/GitDiscloser/README.md

 ## TO DO

 - fix bugs
 - Add an output file option (you can use "| tee -a" to get an output anyway")
+- Secondary rate-limit blocking some requests